Mon, Aug 29, 2022

 In the past few years, video analytics, also known as video content analysis or intelligent video analytics, has attracted increasing interest from both industry and the academic world.
-Thanks to the enormous advances made in deep learning, video analytics has introduced the automation of tasks that were once the exclusive purview of humans.
+Thanks to the popularization of deep learning, video analytics has introduced the automation of tasks that were once the exclusive purview of humans.

-Recent improvements in video analytics have been a game-changer, ranging from applications that count people at events, to automatic license plate recognition, along with other more well-known scenarios such as facial recognition or smart parking.
+Recent improvements in video analytics have been a game-changer, ranging from applications that monitor traffic jams and alert in real-time, to others that analyze customers’ flow in retail to maximize sales, along with other more well-known scenarios such as facial recognition or smart parking.

 This kind of technology looks great, but how does it work and how can it benefit your business?